A Rigorous and Self--Contained Proof of the Grover--Rudolph State Preparation Algorithm: Numerical validation and sensitivity analysis

-In this final section we illustrate the Grover--Rudolph construction of Theorem~\ref{theorem:Grover-Rudolph} on a simple three-qubit example, and we compare the target probabilities obtained from the density $\varrho$ with the empirical frequencies produced by a circuit simulation.
+This section provides the numerical validation of the Grover--Rudolph construction.
+Section~\ref{subsec:numerical_example} illustrates Theorem~\ref{theorem:Grover-Rudolph} on a three-qubit example, comparing the target probabilities obtained from the density $\varrho$ with the empirical frequencies produced by a circuit simulation.
+Section~\ref{subsec:sensitivity} then carries out a systematic sensitivity study that quantifies the total-variation error as a joint function of angle-quantization precision and measurement shot count, for $n\in\{2,3,4\}$ qubits, thereby validating the theoretical bounds established in Section~\ref{sec:stability}.